 This may mean that 8-inch speakers are too powerful for your configuration and a pair or two of smaller speakers will provide a much more even sound.
 If your in-ceiling speakers provide sound that is more powerful or weaker than your other speakers, it can detract from the desired surround sound.

 Your speakers’ power source is also an important factor.
-Larger in-ceiling speakers will require more power.
+Larger in-ceiling speakers will require more power (more on that in our guide).
 If your receiver or amplifier cannot deliver the required power, your speakers will not work properly.
 (In fact, some may not even work at all.) if you already have a receiver and do not want to upgrade, you will need to invest in speakers that work with your device.

-Different in-ceiling speakers will require different installation space.
+Different in-ceiling speakers will require different installation space, similar to what can be seen inside vehicles as well (more on the differences in our guide).
 For example, one of the slimmest in-ceiling speakers on the market require a mounting depth of 33 millimeters (mm) and a cutout measuring 196mm in diameter.
 However, another model of comparable size requires a depth of 250mm.
 When mounting a speaker in your ceiling, you'll need to pay attention to the actual space available for the entire box to be installed.